17air/1008/README.md

 ## Offline Behaviour
 - The first launch seeds the Room database using the JSON assets so sample meetups appear immediately, even without a network connection.
-- If Firestore is unavailable, the app continues to operate on the local cache; chat messages fall back to in-memory streams until connectivity returns.
+- The entire group experience (creation, membership, recommendations) runs on the on-device Room database, so it continues to work offline by design.

 ## License
 This project is provided as-is for demo purposes.